jaycode/valuation_course/README.md

 1. Revenue growth rate for next year.
    This one is purely qualitative.
-2. Target Pre=tax operating margin
-   This is the EBIT as % of sales in year 10.
-To get this number, look at the company's current pre-tax operating margin and the average for the industry.
+2. Target Pre-tax EBIT margin (also known as target pre-tax operating margin) This is the EBIT as % of sales in year 10.
+To get this number, look at the company's current pre-tax EBIT margin and the average for the industry.
 3. Year of convergence
    The year in which the current margin will converge on target.

 For each "year" in the valuation (the year next to the base year is year 1) starting from year 2, set the EBIT Margin with the result of this function:
 ```
 IF year > Year of convergence:
-    use Target Pre-tax operating margin
+    use Target Pre-tax EBIT margin
 ELSE:
-    Target Pre-tax operating margin - ((Target Pre-tax operating margin - previous year's EBIT margin) / (Year of convergence - year))
+    Target Pre-tax operating margin - ((Target Pre-tax EBIT margin - previous year's EBIT margin) / (Year of convergence - year))
 ```

-In other words, simply grow linearly between year 2 and the terminal year, capped at "Target pre-tax operating margin".
+In other words, simply grow linearly between year 2 and the terminal year, capped at **Target pre-tax EBIT margin**.

 #### Used In
 - [EBIT](#ebit)

 </details for="(lv10) EBIT margin">
-<details open id="revenues"><summary><b>----------(lv10) Revenues</b></summary>
+<details open id="rev"><summary><b>----------(lv10) Revenues</b></summary>

 ```
 this year's Revenue = previous year's Revenue * (1 + Revenue growth rate)